kettil/dotfiles/README.md

 #### Containers (with scripts)

-- **latex** - a container with texlive.
-The following scripts are available:
+- **LaTeX** - a container with texlive.
   - pdflatex
   - xelatex
+- **Pandoc** - a container with pandox.
+  - pandoc
+  - pandoc-pdf (uses the LaTeX container)

+#### Script: pandoc-pdf

+Create a german DIN 676 letter from a markdown file.
+The LaTeX template for the letter is located at [pandoc/templates/letter.latex](pandoc/templates/letter.latex).

+In folder [example/pandoc-pdf](example/pandoc-pdf) is an example.
+The script `pandoc-pdf letter.md` must be called in this folder.

 ## 👻 Homebrew (macOS only)